TrainMover: An Interruption-Resilient Runtime for ML Training: Related Work and Discussion

-\mypar{Multiple-Iteration Lazy Initialization. } In Section~\secref{sec:warmup}, we discuss communication tensor recording for the first iteration.
-For complex models like MoE with branching code paths, we support user-defined multi-iteration recording and replaying to enhance code path coverage and lazy initialization.
-Uncovered code does not affect correctness, as this is a warmup procedure.

-\mypar{Advanced CCL algorithms.} Recent works~\cite{285084, 10.1145/3651890.3672249} have proposed better CCL graph computation algorithms considering inter-machine topology and outperforming NCCL's ring and tree-based algorithm.
-In the worst case, the CCG graph for such algorithms can change drastically after the replacement and may require the establishment of intra-machine connections in the coordinators.
-On the one hand, production clusters are commonly homogeneous and the network provides full bi-sectional bandwidth, the worst case does not happen often.
-On the other hand, \sysname can fall back to a full CCG rebuild if the delta is too large.
+\mypar{Economics of Standby.} At massive scales, simply adding more GPUs yields marginal returns, whereas leveraging a standby machine can dramatically reduce downtime and provide far more cost-effective gains.
+For instance, at the 32K-GPU scale in Figure~\ref{fig:8192_gpu}, using a single standby machine to shorten recovery from 4.45 minutes to 20 seconds delivers a benefit equivalent to adding roughly 2,400 GPUs (300 machines!) under ideal linear scaling.
+In other words, the acceleration provided by one or few standby machines' fast recovery is comparable to provisioning thousands of additional GPUs—making standby resources vastly more economical.

+\mypar{CCL Reconfiguration and Generality.} MCCS~\cite{mccs} enables runtime changes to CCL topologies but lacks dynamic membership.
+HotSpa~\cite{hotspa} hides reconfiguration overhead by reusing CCL groups, at the cost of added GPU-memory overhead.
+NCCLX~\cite{si2025collectivecommunication100kgpus} speeds up CCL initialization by reducing bootstrap costs and adaptively configuring channels.
+In contrast, \sysname supports dynamic CCL membership without GPU memory overhead and moves all non-critical initialization off the critical setup path.
+This two-stage setup is general and applies to systems that frequently reconfigure communication patterns, including reconfiguration frameworks and inference autoschedulers~\cite{recycle,hotspa,parcae,bamboo,oobleck,alpaserve,adapcc,mccs,photonic_rachee, si2025collectivecommunication100kgpus}.

+\mypar{Scalability.} \sysname scales to very large clusters.
+Transitional downtime comes from only two steps: inter-connection establishment and state transfer.
+State transfer is one-to-one—either from the leaver to the joiner during expected failures or from the leaver pulling from a checkpoint during unexpected failures—so its cost is effectively constant and the transfer size is bounded by the GPU size.
+Inter-connection establishment affects only the leaver’s neighbors, which update their channels to the joiner.
+Neither step requires global coordination, enabling \sysname to scale efficiently even in large production clusters.

-\mypar{GPU-granularity migration.} \sysname's implementation supports GPU-granularity migration.
-The training framework can still benefit from sub-iteration level JCT overhead and zero memory overhead.
-However, we need to forgo the optimizations introduced in \secref{subsec:sandbox_optimization} and pay extra storage and I/O overhead.
+\mypar{GPU-granularity Migration.} \sysname's implementation supports GPU-granularity migration.
+The training framework can still benefit from minimal downtime and zero memory overhead.
+However, we need to forgo the intra-machine optimizations introduced in \secref{subsec:sandbox_optimization} and pay extra storage overhead.